alfatarsos/cservers-eaglekey/README.md

 » Rocky Linux 10.x

-» SUSE Linux Enterprise Server
+» Oracle Linux 10.x

-» Leap OpenSUSE

 » Debian 13

-Other Linux systems will not be natively supported as there is no technical or commercial reason to justify it.
+» others to be referenced

-Older hypervisor systems, but in the same category, will also not be supported: this tool exclusively uses nftables and never iptables.
+Older hypervisor systems or systems that do not implement nftables by default will not be supported: this tool exclusively uses nftables and never iptables.

 The primarily supported Windows operating systems are in Control Server (including Server Core) – a rarity in the industry – and in KVM Virtual Machines: